reesesun/reese-markdown-cv/index.md

 ### UPMC Centers for Rehab services - Rehabilitation Technician `Sep 2019 - April 2020`
 *Allison Park, PA*

-- Demonstrated flexibility and adaptability by regularly floating to various branches within the Pittsburgh area to provide coverage and support as needed.
+- Rotated among branches within the greater Pittsburgh area.
 - Facilitated patient care by preparing treatment areas, organizing equipment, and ensuring a clean and safe environment for therapy sessions.
 - Provided both clinical and clerical support as required by the facility.